saadbindawlat/Kivi-Game/README.md

-# 🎮 Kivi Game – Java Swing Board Game
+# 🎮 Kivi Game – Java Swing Board Game (GROUP PROJECT)

 Kivi Game is a turn-based 2D board game built in Java using Swing.
 Created as a group project for COMP 2005, it includes AI vs Human mode, color-blind accessibility, and intuitive gameplay mechanics.